 A splatter shield with metal knobs fits nicely in your kitchen cabinet.
 The knob in the middle doesn’t interfere with other pans and pots on your stove.
 Metal knobs get very hot, so make sure to use kitchen gloves or a potholder when removing the hot anti-splatter from the pan.
 Rubber knobs stay cool to the touch.
 (Splatter Screen for Frying Pan by Kristie’s Kitchen).
 The splatter guards with knobs work well for covering two-handle frying pans.

-The cheaper versions of splatter guards are flimsy, and paying a little more for a good quality product would pay off.
+The cheaper versions of splatter guards are flimsy, and paying a little more for a good quality product will pay off in the long run.

 Stainless steel screens are sturdier and will last longer than silicone ones.
 On the other hand, the silicone splatter guards are much easier to wash than the metal mesh.